 The government has created the Volunteer Income Tax Assistance Program (VITA).
 Local community action agencies often administer the resource.
 It mainly supports senior citizens as well as more lower to moderate income households.
 Another beneficiary of the program is for immigrants who are filing for the first time.

 The VITA Program will offer low and moderate income families free tax help, advice, preparation services and help in completing their annual returns.
-Click here to learn more.
+Click here to learn more on VITA free income tax preparation.
 The service is generally offered to families and individuals who cannot afford to pay for or prepare their own tax returns.